Boiled beef

-This dish gave rise to the old cockney song “Boiled Beef and Carrots” which used to be sung in some East London pubs when they had a pianist and singsong night.
+This dish gave rise to the old Cockney song “Boiled Beef and Carrots” which used to be sung in some East London pubs when they had a pianist and singsong night.

 Boiled beef is also a traditional Jewish dish served in many homes and Jewish delis.
-It is usually flank steak boiled and served with vegetables, broth, and sometimes matzo balls.
+It is usually flank steak boiled and served with vegetables, broth, and sometimes matzo balls, often mislabelled as Corned beef.